SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet_Ticket_Client.md

 #### Configuration of related elements

-This driver communicates with different drivers.
+This connector communicates with different connectors.
 The names of the elements using these drivers need to be filled in via the **Configuration** page button of the **Connection Details** page.

 It is also possible to set the maximum number of rows in the **Communication - Response Table**.